passageidentity/passage-python/README.md

 To authenticate an HTTP request in a Flask application, you can use the Passage library in a middleware function.

+Please make sure you export your Passage public key and set it as an environment variable in your application (`PASSAGE_PUBLIC_KEY`)

 ```python
 from passageidentity import Passage